iulianraduat/find-unused-exports/README.md

 If there are no unused exports, the panel will display a single entry saying this.

-By default, all files from node_modules/ or having the extension .d.ts are ignored.
+By default, all files from any node_modules folder or having the extension .d.ts are ignored.

+An "import \* as" will assume that all imported exports are used.

 ### Screenshot